stevenhowes/CTheEscape/README.md

 Any Star Trek trademarks, copyrights and intellectual property belongs to ViacomCBS Inc, or their respective owners.
 No profit is being made from this game, nor does it have any commercial associations, nor is it any good..

+Known bugs:

+No ending

+Exploding NPCs go on forever

+Flashing cursor in top left